 Cellars

 Repair category N/A

-Notes Not applicable.
+Notes

-Electricity

-Repair category 1

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Electricity Repair category 1 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Prior to purchase existing test documentation should be obtained and checked, as in the absence of a current certificate, a precautionary check should be carried out by a registered electrician to fully ascertain the condition and adequacy of the system.